 - Enable GPS if asked.

-- Select "REVEAL ELD Logbook" from the list of Bluetooth device available on your device's Bluetooth Settings menu.
+- Select "REVEAL ELD Logbook" from the list of Bluetooth devices available on your device's Bluetooth Settings menu.

 - Once connected, the indicator lights will flash solid red.
-After some seconds, the left-side indicator light will turn green, indicating a successful GPS connection.
+After a few seconds, the left-side indicator light will turn green, indicating a successful GPS connection.

 Verizon ELD Questions

-The electronic logging device mandate has generated a lot of questions, with the government continuing to clarify the regulation.
+The ELD mandate has generated a lot of questions, with the government continuing to clarify regulations.
 We've endeavored to find answers to common questions that arise.

 Can ELD App be on a smartphone or other wireless device?

 Yes.
-ELD App can be on a smartphone or other wireless device if the device meets the ELD rule's technical specifications, which includes being able to access data from ELD module.
+ELD App can be on a smartphone or other wireless device as long as the device meets the ELD rule's technical specifications, which includes being able to access data from ELD module.

 An ELD automatically records the following information at specific intervals: time; date; location information; vehicle miles; engine hours; and identification information for the driver, authenticated user, and motor carrier.